pydata/pandas-datareader/docs/source/remote_data.rst

 .. warning::

   Yahoo!
-Finance and Google Finance hav been immediately deprecated.
-Endpoints from both providers have been retired
+Finance, Google Finance, and Morningstar have been immediately deprecated.
+Endpoints from these providers have been retired

 .. _remote_data.data_reader: